 I personally have not purchased a pre-built desktop computer system since my parents bought an Apple IIe that I technically didn't purchase.
 To me the advantages of getting the exact computer that I want over what a company feels I might want outweigh the disadvantages of building one.
 In fact, you can check out my current computer to see what parts I have used in it.

-A System Is A Sum Of Its Parts
+A System is a Sum of Its Parts

 So what is the difference between a store bought system and a custom built machine from parts?
 There could be almost no difference to a very significant difference based on the parts selected for the machine.
-With this in mind, let's examine some of the advantages and disadvantages of building a computer from parts rather than buying a system.
+With this in mind, let's examine some of the advantages and disadvantages of building a computer from parts rather than buying one.

 Advantages of Building

 One of the less tangible advantages to building a computer from scratch is knowledge.
 By building a computer from scratch, a user is able to learn and understand how the parts work together.
 This information becomes immensely valuable when troubleshooting computer problems.
-The knowledge of what components control the different sub-systems of a computer means users can repair their own hardware problems without having to deal with support groups or expensive repair labor bills.
+The knowledge of what components control the different sub-systems of a computer means users can repair their own hardware problems without having to deal with support groups or expensive repair bills.

 Disadvantages of Building

 The biggest disadvantage with building a computer is the lack of any one support organization you will be dealing with.
 Since each component can and likely will come from a different manufacturer and/or store means that if a part has a problem, you will have to deal with the appropriate company.
 With pre-built systems, you only have to deal with the manufacturer and their warranty service groups.
 Of course, this can also be an advantage in terms of building it yourself as a part failure is often quickly and easily resolved by replacing the part yourself rather than having to wait for a large company to get around to having a tech sent out or the system shipped back to them.

 How to Build a Computer

-Now that all of that is out in the open, those interested in building their own computer system from parts can take the next steps.
+Now that all of that is out in the open, those interested in building their own desktop computer from parts can take the next steps.
 There are a large number of resources available here at the About.com PC Hardware / Reviews site to assist those willing to build a desktop computer.
 This information has been collected together and is now available in a 5-day e-mail course.

 This course covers the basics of the tools and parts you will need, how to put them together properly and even how to get the BIOS configured so that the operating system can be properly installed.
-This same information can be found on this site, but this makes it easier for users to digest the information without being overwhelmed.
+This same information can be found on this site, but the course makes it easier for users to digest the information without being overwhelmed.

 Previously users did not have the ability to build their own notebook computers.
 Even this is changing these days.
 Several companies now sell base systems that are referred to as White Box Notebooks.
 These have the base components such as chassis, screen and motherboard already installed.
 Users can then select items such as memory, drives, processors and sometimes graphics to finalize their own laptop computer.
 In fact, these basic laptop chassis are often sold to PC companies to then badge as their own systems after finishing off the component installations.